Coleman Legal LLP Logo

 The consequences of an acquired brain injury

-The long-term effects of an acquired brain injury can be difficult to predict.
-The manner in which it is presented will be different for every person; symptoms can range from mild to profound.
-They will depend on factors such as the nature, severity, and location of the injury.
-They will also depend on the person’s abilities and personality prior to suffering the injury.
+The long-term effects of an acquired brain injury can be challenging to predict.
+How it is presented will differ for everyone; symptoms can range from mild to profound.
+They will depend on factors such as the injury’s nature, severity, and location.
+They will also depend on the person’s abilities and personality before suffering the injury.
 It may take some time after an accident to recognise the presence of an acquired brain injury, particularly where there is no visible external injury.
+Common changes: Often, people with an acquired brain injury will have increased mental and physical fatigue and some slowing down in how they process information.
+They may also experience behavioural, personality changes as well as physical, and cognitive changes.

 Examples of acquired brain injury